-The Toronto International Electroacoustic Symposium (TIES) is co-presented by the Canadian Electroacoustic Community presented in August each year and includes papers, lecture-recitals and several concert works curated by an international jury.
-It is an annual opportunity for exchange between diverse EA communities.
-In recent years, a number of themes have emerged, among them: creative and collaborative practices, curation, research and analysis, algorithmic processes, videomusic and intermedia practices, electronic ensembles and live coding.
+The Toronto Electroacoustic Symposium (TES) and later the Toronto International Electroacoustic Symposium (TIES) were produced by New Adventures in Sound Art (NAISA) in collaboration with the Canadian Electroacoustic Community and the Canadian Music Centre.
+The symposia included concerts, papers, lecture-recitals and installations curated by an international jury of electroacoustic composers, researchers and presenters.
+Over an eleven year time-span the symposia provided an annual opportunity for exchange between diverse communities in electroacoustic music.
+From 2006 to 2017 a number of themes emerged, among them: creative and collaborative practices, curation, research and analysis, algorithmic processes, videomusic and intermedia practices, electronic ensembles and live coding.

 The Canadian Electroacoustic Community’s webzine econtact! has several issues featuring papers and works from the symposium.

 TES 2007 – includes a keynote lecture by Trevor Wishart and more

 TES 2009 – includes a keynote lecture by Annette Vande Gorne and more

 TES2010 – includes articles by D. Andrew Stewart, Arne Eigenfeldt, Cathy Cox, Alexa Woloshyn and more

 TES2011 – includes a keynote lecture by Jonty Harrison and more

 TES2012 – includes a keynote lecture by Trevor Wishart and more

 TES2013 – includes a keynote lecture by Francis Dhomont and more

 TIES2014 – includes a keynote lecture by Pauline Oliveros and more